HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="tabindex-usage-and-values.png",
   caption="tabindex usage.",
-  description="Bar chart showing that of pages that use tabindex, a tabindex of 0 is used on 49% of those pages for desktop and 47% of those pages for mobile, a negative tabindex is used on 48% for desktop and 47% for mobile, and finally a positive tabindex is used on 4% for all sites surveyed." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1092084835&format=interactive", sheets_gid="2010133634", sql_file="tabindex_usage_and_values.sql"
+  description="Bar chart showing that of pages that use tabindex, a tabindex of 0 is used on 49% of those pages for desktop and 47% of those pages for mobile, a negative tabindex is used on 48% for desktop and 47% for mobile, and finally a positive tabindex is used on 4% for all sites surveyed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1092084835&format=interactive", sheets_gid="2010133634", sql_file="tabindex_usage_and_values.sql"